silviaCerby/gitbook/docs/how-to_use_cerby/cerby_web_app/accounts/protecting_your_account/turn-off-mfa-with-cerby-as-an-authenticator-app-for-your-account-using-the-web-app.md

 ---
-description: This article describes how to turn off Cerby as your authenticator app for your account.
+description: "This article describes how to turn off Cerby as your authenticator app for your account."
 intercom_id: 11880506
 ---